Brow6el

 Actions:

-• SPACE or ENTER - Click at cursor position
+• SPACE or ENTER - Click at cursor position or drop

 • i - Toggle inspect mode (show element info on hover)